 Her REACH Edmonton/KIAS funded study Youth Uncensored, with iHuman Youth Society, worked with street-involved youth to create drama-based workshops to educate service providers about the youths' experiences towards better meeting their needs.

-Her current SSHRC funded study Partnership Development for Researching the Education of Aboriginal Students: A Youth Exchange through Arts & Technology - Stories of Culture, Identity, Community & Place partners with three First Nations schools for a curriculum exploration through arts, technology and a youth exchange to enhance education for Aboriginal learners.
+Her most recent research engagement was a SSHRC funded study: Partnership Development for Researching the Education of Aboriginal Students: A Youth Exchange through Arts & Technology - Stories of Culture, Identity, Community & Place, partnering with three First Nations schools for a curriculum exploration through arts, technology and a youth exchange to enhance education for Indigenous learners.

 For Education Drama Majors in the Advanced & Introductory Professional Term and Drama Minors:EDSE 322 - Curriculum & Instruction in Secondary Education for Drama Majors I